Dannsetti/CountMeUp/README.md

 Go to the provided web link and enjoy :)

+Extra Notes:

+- There are many tests scenarios in the tests folder, some of them are to be executed in the IDLE or terminal Shell and the other using the link.
+Note that not all of them may be working or may not get the right ouput, I used for tests pruposes.

-Note: There is a lot of Tests scenarios in the test folder and in case that you and to run to see other solutions you delete the created database running in the terminal:
+- In case that you wanna try to run to see other solutions, you have to delete the database crated by running in the terminal:

 python3 deleteDataBase.py

+And then refresh the webpage.